-After passing the written exams the student will work with advisor to prepare for the oral Examination.
-Advancing to Candidacy takes place when students complete all the course requirements for the Ph.D. program and passes the written and oral exams.
-We expect students to pass the written exams before the beginning of the third year and oral exams before the beginning of the fourth year.
+Immediately after passing the written exam students must identify a major professor and will work with them to prepare for the oral qualifying examination.
+Advancing to Candidacy takes place when the student completes the course requirements for the Ph.D. program and passes the written and oral exams.
+Students are expected to pass the written exams before the beginning of the third year and oral exams before the beginning of the fourth year.